-Science and Technology Advice to Congress

-For many years, the Executive Branch had far more expertise in science and technology issues than Congress.
-Two things changed that:

-- The Congressional Science and Technology Fellowship Program, established in 1993, has funded more than 2000 scientists to work for a year in offices of Representatives and Senators or Congressional committees.
-Most of the more than 200 PhD scientists on Congressional staffs are former Congressional Science and Technology Fellows.

-- The Office of Technology Assessment (1974-1995).
+Center for Environmental Studies at Princeton Monday, March 12, 2012 Science and Technology Advice to Congress For many years, the Executive Branch had far more expertise in science and technology issues than Congress.
+Two things changed that: - The Congressional Science and Technology Fellowship Program, established in 1993, has funded more than 3000 scientists to work for a year in offices of Representatives and Senators or Congressional committees.
+Most of the more than 200 PhD scientists on Congressional staffs are former Congressional Science and Technology Fellows. - The Office of Technology Assessment (1974-1995).

 At present, neither Congress nor the Executive Branch are very well advised on critical science and technology issues.

-Science & Public Policy

-AAAS Science & Technology Policy Fellowships

-PROGRAM SUMMARY: The AAAS Congressional Science and Engineering Fellows® program is operated as a cooperative effort of approximately 30 national scientific and engineering societies that provide an opportunity for accomplished scientists and engineers with public policy interests to learn about and contribute to the policy-making processes in Congress.
+But for the first time, the Secretary of Energy (a Cabinet-level position) is a Nobel Prize winner in Physics, Steve Chu.
+Science & Public Policy AAAS Science & Technology Policy Fellowships PROGRAM SUMMARY: The AAAS Congressional Science and Engineering Fellows® program is operated as a cooperative effort of approximately 30 national scientific and engineering societies that provide an opportunity for accomplished scientists and engineers with public policy interests to learn about and contribute to the policy-making processes in Congress.
 Congressional Fellows spend one year serving on the staffs of Members of Congress or congressional committees, working as special assistants in legislative and policy areas that would benefit from scientific and engineering input.
 The program includes an orientation on congressional and executive branch operations and a yearlong seminar series on issues involving science, technology and public policy, as well as monthly career enhancement workshops.
 "During my time in Congress, I have benefited from the counsel of nearly a dozen American Association for the Advancement of Science Fellows.
 Having a Congressional Science Fellow is always a great benefit to my office, or any other office.
 But the benefits continue long after their fellowships end.
-During their short stays on Capitol Hill, these scientists gain experience and hone skills that allow them to be more effective advocates in the world of public policy."

--- Sen. Harry Reid (D-NV)

-The deadline for all programs is 20 December of each year.
+During their short stays on Capitol Hill, these scientists gain experience and hone skills that allow them to be more effective advocates in the world of public policy." -- Sen. Harry Reid (D-NV) The deadline for all programs is 20 December of each year.

 http://fellowships.aaas.org/02 Areas/02 Congressional.shtml

+Ten Commandments for Scientists

+Don't lie.

+Don't misuse the referee process to impede scientific progress.
 Don't allow important scientific information to be concealed from people who need to know it.
 Don't try to psych out Nature.
 If there are several possibilities, work them all out.
 Do take responsibility for your scientific contributions.
+Do give proper credit to collaborators and students.

 Do serve your scientific and academic colleagues, professional societies, and governments, train and mentor students, and give responsible and wise advice.
 Do always guess the answer before you calculate, to train your intuition.
+Do take science seriously, but don't take yourself too seriously.
+Ten Commandments for Scientists Don't lie.

+Don't misuse the referee process to impede scientific progress.
 Don't allow important scientific information to be concealed from people who need to know it.
 Don't try to psych out Nature.
 If there are several possibilities, work them all out.
 Do take responsibility for your scientific contributions.
+Do give proper credit to collaborators and students.